Updated 2/2023

 y keeping a close eye on your pup you can make sure to get your pup to the vet as soon as possible.
 Mild cases usually resolve within 48 hours

-- Check the gums: to ensure they remain pink, if they are pale or white get your pup to the veterinarian immediately
+• Check the gums: to ensure they remain pink, If they are pale or white get your pup to the veterinarian immediately

-- Unresolved clinical signs: if the signs fail to resolve within 48 hours such as vomiting and lack of appetite call your vet
+• Unresolved clinical signs: If the signs fail to resolve within 48 hours such as vomiting and lack of appetite call your vet

-- Blood in stool: While it is fairly common to see blood in the stool, you may want to call your vet if bloody diarrhea begins
+• Blood in stool: While it is fairly common to see blood in the stool, you may want to call your vet if bloody diarrhea begins

 8. Have water readily available

-While your vet may recommend not feeding for 24 hours make sure your dog has water readily available.
-You may want to include a capful of clear Pedialyte in the water as well.
+While your veterinarian may recommend not feeding for 8-12 hours you should still make sure your dog has water readily available.

 9. Use medication from your veterinarian